windybug-tech/asm-debugger/README.md

 # wandering-angel
-A simple Python script to generate and debug shellcode.
+A simple Python script to debug and print (C-style) shellcode.
 Shellcode in script will call MessageBoxA.

 # Usage
 usage: wandering_angel.py [-d] [-p]\